-- Punishment decreases the probability that a response will occur. - The process of delivering an unpleasant stimulus, or removing a desired stimulus. - Positive Punishment receive something to decrease unwanted behavior - Negative Punishment remove something to decrease unwanted behavior
+- Punishment \\\\\\ the probability that a response will occur. - The process of delivering an unpleasant stimulus, or removing a desired stimulus.

+receive something to decrease unwanted behavior

+Negative Punishment

-Examples of Positive Punishment
+Positive Punishment

 - A mother yells at her daughter for crossing the street without looking - Your teacher gives you an F on your exam if you get too many questions wrong - You get a speeding ticket for going 15 mph faster down the highway than you should have